 Recycling alone is not enough

-Here’s a dirty secret: only 9% of plastic waste in 2016 in Canada actually got recycled.
+Here’s a dirty secret: only 9% of plastic products sold in 2016 in Canada actually got recycled.